mnlipp/osgi-getting-started/AccessingAService.md

 Read the message carefully and try to understand it.
 You may encounter similar messages later when the cause is less obvious.
 Note how version constraints are translated to [filter](https://osgi.org/javadoc/r6/core/org/osgi/framework/Filter.html) expressions that can be easily evaluated by the framework.
 It's a quite intuitive prefix notation known from LDAP search filters.

 What the message comes down to is that there is no logging service in the runtime environment.
-So go back to the "Run" tab of the `bnd.bnd` editor.
+Go back to the "Run" tab of the `bnd.bnd` editor.
 Add `org.apache.felix.log` and debug again.

 ![Adding felix log](images/Adding-felix-log.png){: width="400px" }